c0d3x-software/react-away/docs/@assets/conception.md

 | styled-component | It uses literal strings to code CSS string content inside of script, converting it in a CSS object to associate to JSX style props | It is similar to css-module but without any opaque convention required, but mix style inside script, and  is not able to deal with existent CSS files |
 | tailwind CSS lib | Create utility CSS to style component using CSS class composition inside component className props | It completelly breaks the SoC between style and component, and polluted the code with styling information |

-Reactful made the more obvious solution, just fix the CSS imports, allowing that any CSS import is only injected inside the modular components, a more web standard solution with zero learning curve overhead.
+React Away made the more obvious solution, just fix the CSS imports, allowing that any CSS import is only injected inside the modular components, a more web standard solution with zero learning curve overhead.

 Warning! the current version does not support pseudo-selector.
 For CSS pseudo-selector content, just load your CSS files by HTML link[href] attribute.